 16 Paul Whiteman (Denver (CO) 1890 – Doylestown (PA) 1967)

-His musical eclecticism marrying with the same efficiency jazz and trendy tunes to the traditional repertoire earned him to be certainly during the 20s the most popular bandleader throughout the country and abroad.
+His musical eclecticism blending with the same efficiency jazz and trendy tunes to the traditional repertoire earned him to be certainly during the 20s the most popular bandleader throughout the country and abroad.
 His name alone is enough to draw the crowd.
-He is in 1930 at the peak of his fame and is being featured in a movie which is entirely dedicated to the King of Jazz, a label somewhat snooty which will be worth him some critics.
+He is in 1930 at the peak of his fame and is being featured in a movie entirely dedicated to the King of Jazz, a label somewhat snooty which will be worth him some critics.
 It is a series of music and dance routines shot in Technicolor in ambitious sceneries.
 But curiously, this assembling goes bad and public is missing.

 Why such a failure?
 It is not enough to call up the crisis.
 The film has no real story.